Douglas–Charles Airport: Commercial jetliner service

 As of 2021, the government of Dominica was (reportedly) in talks with various airlines—including Air Canada, Delta Air Lines, JetBlue, and United Airlines—for new service options to Canada and the northeastern United States.

-As of 2024, United Airlines has announced plans to fly to Dominica in February 2025 following these discussions.
+In 2024, United Airlines announced plans to fly to Dominica with seasonal scheduled service beginning in February 2025 following these discussions.

 Airliner visits

 On 22 May 1989, a BAe 146 jet flown by Dan Gurney, BAe test pilot, and William Rosquist, BAe 146 Chief Pilot for Aspen Airways, made the first commercial jet landing at Douglas Charles Airport during a BAe 146 sales tour of the Lesser Antilles.

 On 4 April 2020, an Avianca Airbus A320neo arrived at the airport with medical supplies and equipment from Paramaribo.

 After offloading the cargo, the aircraft left shortly after for Bogotá.
 The aircraft was the largest civil passenger airliner to ever land at the airport at the time.

 The airport has also handled other airliners and cargo aircraft of similar sizes in the past.

 On Monday, 14 October 2013, a McDonnell Douglas MD-80 operated by Danish Air Transport in collaboration with Coca-Cola arrived on the island, carrying the FIFA World Cup Trophy.

 On Saturday, 2 November 2019, a United States Air Force Boeing C-17 Globemaster III arrived with cargo and other humanitarian equipment.

 Amerijet was once a frequent operator at the airport with its Boeing 727-200F, until the airline retired the type in 2018.

 On Monday, 17 April 2023, Conviasa operated chartered flights from Caracas with their Embraer E190 aircraft (YV2911 & YV2912) for the Alba Games in Venezuela.
 This marked the first time an Embraer E190 aircraft arrived at the airport.

 On Saturday, 9 September 2023, one of Aurora Anguilla Resort & Gulf Club's Embraer E170 aircraft arrived at the airport as a Men's Senior Football team charter.
 The team headed to Turks and Caicos to compete in various sporting events.
 This was the first time an Embraer 170 aircraft arrived at the airport.